YurelyCamacho/cookiecutter-python/docs/guide.md

 benefits to the development and deployment process.
 DevOps tools are designed to automate and streamline the development pipeline, from code development to deployment and maintenance, and can help you improve the speed, quality and reliability of the development process.
-In SciCookie you can choose between _Docker_ and _Podman_.
-These are all containerization technologies used to deploy and manage applications.
+In SciCookie you have the option of using _Docker_.

 - [**Docker**](https://www.docker.com/): This is a containerization platform that allows developers to package their applications and dependencies into a